Panic Disorder Treatment

 In some cases, we may provide a referral to a psychiatrist for medication management if that is what the client and therapist decide is best.
 Studies have shown that individuals who are committed to the therapy process have shown improvements within 10 to 20 weekly sessions.

 Schedule a Panic Disorder Treatment Appointment

-If you would like to meet or talk with one of our psychologists or therapists in Philadelphia about Panic Disorder treatment, call us at (267) 861-3685, option 1.
-Or fill out our secure online form.
+If you would like to meet or talk with one of our psychologists or therapists in Philadelphia about Panic Disorder treatment, call us at (267) 861-3685, option 1; or fill out our online form.